Royalvice/Looking-Glass-Unreal-Plugin/README.md

 ## Obtaining the source code

-`git clone git@github.com:Looking-Glass/Unreal.git`
+`git clone git@github.com:Looking-Glass/Looking-Glass-Unreal-Plugin.git`
-- `cd Unreal`
+- `cd Looking-Glass-Unreal-Plugin`

-Alternatively you may get the snapshot of the repository using downloading of zip file from Github instead of using `git clone`.
+Alternatively you may get the snapshot of the repository using downloading of zip file from GitHub instead of using `git clone`.

 ![](https://github.com/Looking-Glass/Unreal/blob/main/docs/docs-divider-gradient-stroke.png)